Robins

 Phonics: How to pronounce pure sounds

 We value our links with parents and the wider school community and plan regular events throughout the year to share learning and celebrate achievements together.
-Thank you to those of you who were able to join us at our Autumn and Spring Coffee afternoons.
-The children love having all of you together in school.

 We have been very busy since the start of school, as you can see below: